BeeCSI-Microbiome/metagenomics_rarefaction/data/README.md

 > In the config.yaml file under the data: list, I include 2 lines specifying the location of the data within this `data/` directory: `new-run/shallow` and `new-run/deep`

 The benefit of this method of data separation is that for each intermediate step, and the final results, the intermediate/resulting data will be separated in the same way.
 So the final rarefied results will be in found in the directory `rarefied/new-run/shallow`, etc.

+A symbolic link to the original location of the data files works and is useful for large data files which you do not wish to duplicate.